 Kevin T. Smith Ph.D. is a long-time mentor and friend of The Naturalist School.
 He is Supervisory Plant Pathologist for the US Forest Service Northern Research Station in Durham, New Hampshire.

 Robert Smith is a naturalist, nature photographer, tree planter, native seed collector, saunterer, and long-time member of The Naturalist School.
+His cell-phone photography is featured throughout the TNS website.

 The data we collect and the species lists we create inform the conservation plans of our program partners and contribute to ongoing ecological research.
 Our current program partners are Loess Hills Alliance, Harrison County Conservation, Iowa DNR, Golden Hills RC&D, and Tallgrass Prairie and Oak Savanna Fire Science Consortium.
 If your agency or nature center would like to host The Naturalist School for workshops, biotic surveys or volunteer-based field studies, contact Jack Phillips at firstname.lastname@example.org.